 The curriculum emphasis is on architecture and construction, but courses in communication skills, social sciences and humanities are also included.
-Graduates from this curriculum may be qualified for positions as architectural drafters, engineering interns in building construction, building materials and system details, specification writers and ancillary professional services.
+Graduates from this 64 credit-hour program may be qualified for positions as architectural drafters, engineering interns in building construction, building materials and system details, specification writers and ancillary professional services.